DevExpress/devextreme-documentation/concepts/70 Data Binding/5 Data Layer/2 Reading Data/3 Data Transformation/2 Post Processing.md

         }
     ]

-[note] The function passed to the **postProcessed** option is performed within the DataSource and is not passed to the underlying Store.
+[note] The function passed to the **postProcess** option is performed within the DataSource and is not passed to the underlying Store.